allanreda/myldretid-kbh.dk/README.md

 <img width="901" height="571" alt="image" src="https://github.com/user-attachments/assets/c31ba9ad-a8bb-4697-8f6f-2f444391d457" />
 <img width="810" height="577" alt="image" src="https://github.com/user-attachments/assets/8b7c225c-6139-4324-9ef9-3f23446b8662" />

+The "is_holiday" feature has the highest decision power by far on both models.
+Traffic levels will always be lower on weekends and public holidays, when most people are off from work.

+Also, I think it is worth noting that the "morning_travel_time" feature on the afternoon model has the third-highest decision power.
+This can probably be explained by the fact that the same people taking the car in the morning also have to take the car home in the afternoon.
+It makes total sense when you think about it, but is still a fun observation in my opinion.

 Some of the features have minimal impact on the models, yet I have still chosen to include them for now.
 When I tried removing them, the models only worsened a bit, so no positive impact was proven by removing them.
 At the time of writing this, there is only a little over a years worth of data available.
-My hope is that these currently insignificant features will get a greater impact on the models, as more data is collected as time goes by.
+My hope is that these currently insignificant features will have a greater impact on the models, as more data is collected as time goes by.

 ## CI/CD Pipelines
 ### Dev and Prod Environments
+When starting this project out, I knew that the end product would be a tool with real users.
+Therefore, I wanted to ensure that there would be minimal downtime of the user-facing part of the project, which would be the frontend and the pipeline providing data to it.
+The best way to ensure that is by setting up separate development and production environments for both, which is what I did.

+I decided to use Github Workflows mainly due to the fact that I was already using Github for version controlling, but also due to its relatively easy integration with both Google Cloud and Firebase.

 ### Website Pipeline
 ### Cloud Run Pipeline